 Moreover Saafan added that in this region, corrugated metal sheets are mostly used in the ceiling.
 Therefore, he wanted to show that we can also use metal sheets on the elevations.
 “We are trying to work with what we have and use it in different ways.
 In these districts, ideas tend to spread quickly.
 Hopefully people will follow this example,” Saafan said.

 “In fact, there are several reasons behind the design of the elevation,” Saafan said.
 “The design of the opening size varies according to the windows of the opposing building.
-In front of the residents’ windows I designed small windows.
-On the other hand, the big windows are designed to face the solid area with no windows.
+In front of the residents’ windows, I designed small windows.
+On the other hand, the big windows are designed to face a solid area with no windows.
 Basically, the inter-playing of window slits aims to maintain the privacy of the residents.”

 Saafan also added that on the openings there are alternating elements.
 Some of them are open upwards while some are downards.
 These alternating angles help catch the outmost of sunrays throughout the day.
 In the south elevation, the opening is smaller but in winter it still allows sun rays to make the interior warmer.